-From the series Better Test Performance the Navy SEALs Way.
+Part Four of the series Better Test Performance the Navy SEALs Way.

-Students who panic on the SAT, GRE, or on classroom exams often have destructive patterns of self talk.
+Students who experience test anxiety on the SAT, GRE, or on classroom exams often have destructive patterns of self talk.
 They think to themselves, “Oh no. I missed those last two questions.
 I just know it!
 I’ll probably fail this whole test and make a D in the class.
 I’ll have to drop out of school.
 My parents are going to kill me!
 I’ll probably end up playing xBox 24/7, eating cheesie poofs out of the giant family-size bag, and drinking massive amounts of Mad Dog 20/20 just to drown the pain of the train wreck that is my life!”

 - Think of someone right now who encourages you when you feel defeated or depressed.
 Could be your mom, dad, a coach, a boyfriend, girlfriend, whoever.